Velma4009/alx-pre_course/0x01-git/README.md

-This is my first directory of the alx se course have managed to create a branch too
+This is my first directory of the alx se course. the whole project is up to date